 What if the accident that caused the injury was partially my fault?

 California follows a “pure comparative negligence” rule in shared fault injury cases.
 This means that the amount of compensation you’re entitled to receive will be reduced by a percentage that represents your portion of fault for the accident.
-For example, let’s say you are injured in a car accident.
+For example, let’s say you are injured in a car accident, and it’s essential to consult with an experienced car accident lawyer to navigate this complex legal process.
 You were driving 10 miles per hour over the speed limit when a truck ran a red light and smashed into your vehicle.
-A judge could find that you were 15% responsible for the accident (because you were speeding) and the truck driver was 85% at fault.
+A judge could find that you were 15% responsible for the accident (because you were speeding) and the truck accident lawyer could argue that the truck driver was 85% at fault.
 If the total payout was $600,000, then you would receive $510,000 (the total less 15%, or $90,000).
 An Orange County brain injury lawyer can explain pure comparative negligence in greater detail.

 Should I talk to an insurance representative if they come to my home?